 Factors Influencing Credit Terms

-The credit terms that the parties agree, usually depend on the following factors:
+Parties agree usually depend on the following factors:

 - Buyer’s Creditworthiness: The seller evaluates the buyer’s ability to make the payments before granting any credit in case of a new customer.
-For an existing customer, the past experience plays an important role.
+For an existing customer, the experience plays an important role.

 - Level of Competition: The credit terms of the competitors also influence the credit terms offered by the seller.
 The seller tries to provide better credit terms to attract more customers.